Black Secret Technology

-Black Secret Technology is an album by the British electronic music producer A Guy Called Gerald.
+Black Secret Technology is a jungle album by the British electronic music producer A Guy Called Gerald.
 It was released in March 1995 through Gerald's own label Juice Box.
 It entered the CIN's Dance Albums Chart at No. 8 in April.

 It was met with widespread critical acclaim.
 It has since been described as the best jungle album of all time by publications such as Fact, Pitchfork and Freaky Trigger.

 Background and release

 Following Gerald's pioneering work in acid house in the late 1980s, Black Secret Technology showcased his movement into jungle and breakbeat production.
 The album's liner notes, written by Gerald, reference the music of ancient African tribal cultures as inspiration: "methods of rhythm helped early man to get in touch with the universe and his small part in it [...]
 I believe that these trance-like rhythms reflect my frustration to know the truth about my ancestors who talked with drums."

 The record was released in March 1995.
 It entered the CIN's Dance Albums Chart at No. 8 on 1 April.

 In 1996, the album was repressed on CD and LP formats with new cover artwork and the bonus track "Hekkle and Koch" placed as the album's opener.
 In 2008, a remastered edition of the album was released, this time with the original 1995 cover art and the removal of both "Hekkle and Koch" and the unlisted hidden track "Touch Me".
 The album's famously "murky" mastering was improved slightly, according to critics.